Anaconda Plan: Atlantic blockade

 All parties recognized from the start that the blockading ships would have to be powered by steam.
 The limited endurance of steamships then implied that one of the first requirements would be a possession of a harbor that would serve as a coaling station near the southern end of the blockading line, as otherwise, blockaders would spend too much of their time going to and from home port seeking replenishment.
 All suitable harbors south of the Chesapeake Bay, however, were held by seceded states.
 To establish the blockade, therefore, at least one of them would have to be taken by the Federal forces.
 Thus, the blockade was immediately transformed from a purely open-water operation to one of at least limited occupation of enemy territory.

 Although the board recommended that Fernandina, Florida, be taken as the southern anchor of the blockade, two other positions were captured before Fernandina.
-A pair of minor forts on the Outer Banks of North Carolina near Cape Hatteras were taken by Union forces on August 28–29, 1861, and on November 7 a major fleet operation at Port Royal, South Carolina, resulted in the capture of a deep-water harbor midway between Savannah and Charleston.
+A pair of minor forts on the Outer Banks of North Carolina near Cape Hatteras were taken by Union forces on August 28–29, 1861.
+On November 7 a major fleet operation at Port Royal, South Carolina, resulted in the capture of a deep-water harbor midway between Savannah and Charleston.
 (Note: Interested readers may wish to compare Browning's (correct) account of the bombardment of the forts at Port Royal with the Official Records (ORN I, v.
 12, pp. 261–265).
 Flag Officer S. F. Du Pont misrepresented the motions of his ships.
 Many historians continue to follow Du Pont's report.)

-The Hatteras expedition had been planned as a raid; the plan called for it to be held only long enough to block up Hatteras Inlet.
-However, it was transformed into an incursion and led early in the next year to a full invasion, the so-called Burnside Expedition, which included the capture of Roanoke Island and established the Union Army permanently in eastern North Carolina.
+The Hatteras expedition had been planned as a raid.
+The plan called for it to be held only long enough to block up Hatteras Inlet.
+It was transformed into an incursion and led early in the next year to a full invasion, the so-called Burnside Expedition, which included the capture of Roanoke Island and established the Union Army permanently in eastern North Carolina.
 Port Royal in Union hands was soon used as a base to make the blockade of Savannah almost complete, but Charleston was not so easily sealed off.
 Use of its harbor by blockade runners was curtailed, but to close it completely required some of the bitterest and most persistent ground action of the war.